 March 7, 2016

-Paul Spiegel Named New Director of Hopkins Center for Refugee and Disaster Response (recently renamed the Center for Humanitarian Health)
+Paul Spiegel Named New Director of Center for Humanitarian Health*

-Paul Spiegel, MD, MPH ’96, a high-ranking official at the United Nations Refugee Agency, has been named the new director of the Johns Hopkins Center for Refugee and Disaster Response (CRDR).
+Paul Spiegel, MD, MPH ’96, a high-ranking official at the United Nations Refugee Agency, has been named the new director of the Johns Hopkins Center for Humanitarian Health.

 Spiegel, a physician by training, is internationally recognized for his research on preventing and responding to complex humanitarian emergencies.
 He comes to the Johns Hopkins Bloomberg School of Public Health from the United Nations High Commissioner for Refugees, where he serves as deputy director of the Division of Programme Management and Support Services and as the Agency’s Global Coordinator at UNAIDS.
 He was previously chief of the Public Health and HIV Section at the UN Refugee Agency.